tholonia/crewai-news-full/README.md

 which you do get outside of poetry.

-|>>

-Added `lib` folder and put a model selector class in `model_selector.py` which allows for the choosing between OpenAI, a local Ollama of a local LM-Server ().
+- Added `lib` folder and put a search and model selector classed in which allows for easy switching between OpenAI, a local Ollama of a local LM-Server ().

-Running the questions that are automatically installed, I get the following specs.
-(Local machine is 4080Ti)

-OpenAI/GPT4-turbo:

-- 178 seconds, made a nice full page report in MD with outlines

-Ollama/phi3:

-- 90 seconds, made report of a few sad sentences.

-LMS/phi3 or Claude

-- Crashes

-|>>

-Added
+- Added langsmith monitoring by project name.

 ```
 from langsmith.wrappers import wrap_openai
 from langsmith import traceable